 One thing we will not be growing is Swiss chard.
 It was looking amazing at Wisley, (see our feature photo above, a cultivar called ‘Bright Lights’) but I ask you is there anyone apart from Monty Don who actually knows how to cook it?

-The way Brexit is heading we may HAVE TO grow our own vegetables soon, but here’s my advice – don’t waste time growing veg you don’t want to eat!
-Yes, yes, I know it sounds obvious, but it’s horribly easy to become seduced by all those tempting seed packets, put in 16-hour days with all the germination, pricking-out, potting-on, planting-out, protection, feeding and harvesting required, only to end up with stringy runner beans that no one likes, rows of moth-eaten cabbages or wooden (and revolting) black radishes.
+I know it sounds obvious, but it’s horribly easy to become seduced by all those tempting seed packets, put in 16-hour days with all the germination, pricking-out, potting-on, planting-out, protection, feeding and harvesting required, only to end up with stringy runner beans that no one likes, rows of moth-eaten cabbages or wooden (and revolting) black radishes.

 So here are three vegetables to add to Laura’s list that I reckon ARE worth growing – one for usefulness, one for taste, and one for the sheer fun of growing it!

 Shallots – Although cheap to buy in the shops, they are so easy and so generous.
 I grow the ubiquitous ‘Golden Gourmet’ and it has never let me down.
+Start them off as ‘sets’ in a tray though – the birds love to haul them out of the ground if their flimsy juvenile roots allow.

 Broad Beans – Again, so easy.
 Sow inside or outside.
 Pinch out the tips if blackfly are a problem, and pick the pods before they get old and gnarly.
 And please can I implore you to shuck off the thick bitter outer coating of the beans after you’ve cooked them – it’s the green bits inside that are so delectable (check me out, giving cookery tips!
 This is very unusual and only thanks to my own husband NOT being a grower of veg, but a wonderful cooker of them).